teddythepooh/academic_starter/content/authors/admin/_index.md

 - Visitors
 ---

+I am currently a Research Analyst at the Crime Lab of the University of Chicago, where I conduct statistical analysis in a randomized controlled trial setting.
 I graduated from Emory University in 2021 with a B.S. in Quantitative Economics.
-I am currently an Associate Data Analyst at the Crime Lab of the University of Chicago.
+Broadly, my professional interests are public health and data science.